+Coordinators: H. Hartenstein

-Coordinators: Part of the modules: H. Hartenstein Networking Labs s (p.
-79)[IW4INNL], I Dynamic IT-Infras tructures (p.
-87)[IW4INDITI] ECTS Credits Hours per week Term Instruction language 5 0/2 Summer term de
+Part of the modules: Networking Labs (p.
+79)[IW4INNL], Dynamic IT-Infrastructures (p.
+88)[IW4INDITI]

 The requirements are explained in the module description.

 The simulation of networks and distributed systems is a means to analyze and evaluate protocols in a quick and cost-efficient way and is therefore a valuable tool in the research of networks and distributed systems.
 While analytical approaches are often challenged by the complexity of scenarios and field tests are challenged by a high hardware configuration effort and resulting costs, simulations allow for the efficient investigation of the parameter space regarding networktopologies, communication patterns and dependencies to other protocols.
 However, simulation results are only of relevance if the modeling and evaluation has beendone accurately.